 2. Writer’s block

-A writer’s block or misery block is a situation where writers find it challenging to express their thoughts or feel depressed for not developing relevant, informative, and engaging content.
-This kind of negative feeling often arises out of past failures and criticism.
+Writer’s block is a situation where writers find it challenging to express their thoughts or feel depressed for not developing relevant, informative, and engaging content.
+This kind of negative feeling often arises out of past failures, burn-out, criticism.

 3. Meeting deadlines

 Restrictions on creativity can also be a challenge for a writer.
-When a client or a website hires a writer, they are expected to deliver content based on their needs.
+When a client hires a writer, they are expected to deliver content based on their needs.
 Thus, professional writers sometimes find little scope for creativity, and this can be frustrating at times.

 5. Finding quality work

-Finding quality work as a writer is very challenging, and a major portion of content writers have ranked this as a major challenge faced by writers regularly, especially new writers.
+Finding quality work as a writer is challenging, and a major portion of content writers have ranked this as a major challenge faced by the fraternity regularly, especially new writers.

-Why is this?
-Many content writers get on the content writing bandwagon without fully scrutinizing the various avenues to get work.
+Why is it so?
+Many content writers get onto the bandwagon without fully scrutinizing the various avenues to get work in.
 Remember, if you’re having difficulty finding gigs, you are certainly not alone.

 There are many ways in which one can find good work.
 You can begin by engaging with local businesses, startups, and advertising firms as they search for talented writers all the time.
-Many online writing platforms like Freelancer, Upwork, and Fiverr have assisted thousands of writers in finding consistent freelance work.
-There is also LinkedIn – the favorite global platform for finding jobs and building professional networks.
+Many online writing platforms, such as Upwork and Fiverr, have assisted thousands of writers in finding consistent freelance work.
+There is also LinkedIn, the world’s favorite platform for finding jobs and building professional networks.
 You can also join several freelancer communities online.

 6. Extreme competition

-Vigorous competition exists among content writers on practically every platform that you will visit to find work.
-The objective is simple, to get as many clients as possible by underbidding the competition.
+Vigorous competition exists among content writers on practically every platform.
+The objective is simple: to get as many clients as possible by underbidding the competition.

 You need to build your own brand to survive in this competitive scenario.
 This can be done by increasing your know-how about several domains and offering a higher value to your clients than other writers.